stajichlab/SOP_data/Data_and_Code/Jbrowse_Instructions.md

 git clone https://github.com/gmod/jbrowse
 ```

-Initially I had this jbrowse folder in my `~/.html/` directory but because on [HPCC](https://hpcc.ucr.edu) home directory is limited in space I make symlink to the data folder in bigdata.
+Initially I had this jbrowse folder in my `~/.html/` directory but because on [HPCC](https://hpcc.ucr.edu) home directory is limited in space I made a symlink to the data folder in bigdata.
 So jbrowse folder is located in my `~/bigdata/` folder.
 Then from home I did the following to create the symlink.
 ```
 cd  ~/.html/
 ln -s ~/bigdata/jbrowse # this way I have more space to play with.